COMMUNITY BASED INCLUSIVE DEVELOPMENT

 150 children with disabilities and related families, 64 villages

-This project aims to rehabilitate and promote social inclusion of children with disabilities in rural areas.
+This project aims to develop and promote social inclusion of children with disabilities in rural areas.
 It has started since 2005 in Taunggyi township and since 2014 we’re operating also in Kyaing Tung township.
+During 2021 we have started to work in Dala Towniship, southern outskirts of Yangon, as well.

-Accordingly to Community Based Rehabilitation (CBR) methodology defined by WHO, we’re trying to promote social inclusion of children not only through physical rehabilitation, but also through the involvement of communities and families, based on 5 pillars: health, livelihood, education, social development and empowerment.
+Accordingly to Community Based Inclusive Development (CBID) methodology defined by WHO, we’re trying to promote social inclusion of children not only through physical rehabilitation, but also through the involvement of communities and families, based on 5 pillars: health, livelihood, education, social development and empowerment.

-For this reason our community based rehabilitators are regularly visiting families, working with local communities about awareness, providing home based assistance and rehabilitation services.
+For this reason our operators are regularly visiting families, working with local communities about awareness, providing home based assistance and rehabilitation services.

 A professional physiotherapist is taking care of this project, regularly visiting children and teaching parents, operators and neighbors all needed exercises for the improvement of their development in order to make them able to replicate all exercises every day at home.